vickihsiao/my-movie-list/README.md

 # README.md

 ## Function
-1. A movie list with two display modes, image or list.
+1. A movie list can be displayed in two modes, image or list.
-2. A movie can be added to or remove from the favorite list.
+2. A movie can be added to or removed from the favorite list.
-3. Users are able to search the movie by name.
+3. A user is able to search the movie by its title.